xavierleune/php-changelog-generator/README.md

 # PHP Changelog Generator

-Un outil PHP pour détecter automatiquement les changements d'API entre deux versions d'un projet PHP et générer un changelog respectant les principes SemVer.
+A PHP tool to automatically detect API changes between two versions of a PHP project and generate a changelog following SemVer principles.

-## Fonctionnalités
+## Features

-- ✅ Analyse des éléments publics uniquement (classes, interfaces, méthodes, fonctions, constantes)
+- ✅ Analysis of public elements only (classes, interfaces, methods, functions, constants)
-- ✅ Support des signatures PHP natives et PHPDoc
+- ✅ Support for native PHP signatures and PHPDoc
-- ✅ Détection des changements compatibles/incompatibles
+- ✅ Detection of compatible/incompatible changes
-- ✅ Recommandations SemVer automatiques (majeure/mineure/patch)
+- ✅ Automatic SemVer recommendations (major/minor/patch)
-- ✅ Génération de changelog Markdown
+- ✅ Markdown changelog generation
-- ✅ Support des patterns d'exclusion
+- ✅ Support for exclusion patterns
-- ✅ Compatible PHP 7.4+ pour l'analyse, PHP 8.3+ pour l'exécution
+- ✅ Compatible with PHP 7.4+ for analysis, PHP 8.3+ for execution

 ## Installation